pranjali22pandey/NoteMate/README.md

 MONGODB_URI: MongoDB connection URI

 JWT_SECRET: Secret key for JWT authentication

 Run the development server:
 Backend: cd backend && npm start
 Frontend: cd frontend && npm start

 Access the application at http://localhost:3000 in your web browser.

 Technologies Used

 MongoDB: NoSQL database for storing user information and notes.

 Express.js: Web application framework for Node.js, used for building the backend server.

 React.js: JavaScript library for building user interfaces, used for the frontend.

 Node.js: JavaScript runtime environment for executing server-side code.

 JWT (JSON Web Tokens): Used for user authentication and authorization.
-Bootstrap: Frontend framework for designing responsive and mobile-first websites.

 Axios: HTTP client for making API requests from the frontend to the backend.

 Folder Structure
-csharp

 Copy code